Geometric ergodicity of a bead-spring pair with stochastic Stokes forcing

-We now use the properties of neighborhoods of the $\rv$ singularity (and hence the ``bad'' set $\bad$) established in Corollary~\ref{cor:nonlinear-near-zero} to extend the previous proposition to all of $\cntr$. \begin{lemma}[Topological irreducibility on $\cntr$] Given a $\delta > 0$, there exists a $t_1' >0$ so that for any $t\geq t_1'$ there is an $\alpha_1' > 0$ with
+In order to complete the proof of the Uniformly Accessible Neighborhood Condition of Lemma \ref{thm:two-conditions} we need to extend Lemma \ref{lem:top-irred} to apply to all initial conditions in $\cntr$.
+To do this, we need the particle separation property from Lemma~\ref{lem:nonlinear-near-zero}. \begin{lemma}[Topological irreducibility on $\cntr$] Given a $\delta > 0$, there exists a $t_1' >0$ so that for any $t\geq t_1'$ there is an $\alpha_1' > 0$ with